EMS: 3 adults fatally shot in Austin, no suspect in custody

 Police said on Twitter that they were on the scene of an active shooting and asked nearby residents to shelter in place and avoid the area.

-Images from the scene showed a large presence of emergency responders.
+Images from the scene showed a large presence of emergency responders, including dozens of police cars.
+There are also several ambulances and two SWAT trucks at the scene, and two police helicopters and a drone overhead.

-Steadman said she did not know the exact location where the three people were killed.
-She said they responded to an area that included a strip mall, several retail stores with a large apartment complex behind it.
+Police said a portion of a nearby highway would be shut down in both directions.

-Associated Press reporters Jamie Stengle in Dallas contributed.
+Associated Press reporter Jamie Stengle in Dallas contributed.